 The horsepower is the stronger component of the tractor.
-The higher the horsepower greater the speed of the vehicle lowers the range of horsepower lesser is the speed of the tractor it would be.
+The higher the horsepower greater the speed of the vehicle lower the range of horsepower lesser the speed of the tractor it would be.

 Since horsepower directly relates to performance, it is a crucial statistic for consumers to consider.
 For a given vehicle, an engine with higher horsepower and torque will accelerate more rapidly and provide greater towing reliability, both of which are significant for drivers who frequently use highway on-ramps.
 A lower-horsepower engine will provide better fuel economy for the same vehicle in exchange for a more gradual acceleration.

 One horsepower is roughly equivalent to 746 watts of power according to current standards, while there are other variants, such as the metric horsepower, which is around 10 watts less.
 It's also important to remember that a tractor's "engine horsepower" rating—which is distinct from the horsepower provided by the power take-off and is lower than the rating for the engine—is what is typically meant when discussing horsepower.
 However, for broad comparisons of tractor strength, engine horsepower is an appropriate unit of measurement.
 If you need to know the PTO horsepower rating of a specific tractor, you'll need to search through the manufacturer's specs.